 - An agricultural and fisheries livelihood restoration plan, among other plans, was developed in consultation with affected communities and the CRCs.
 The plans will initiate programs and activities that will assist people to restore their livelihoods, during and after they have been resettled.

 Development and submission of a Resettlement Plan to the Government of Mozambique for approval.
 This marked the end of the planning phase.

 The resettlement implementation phase starts with the approval of the Resettlement Plan by the Government of Mozambique.

 Key Steps of the Implementation Phase

-- Signing of household agreements that state exactly what affected families or individuals will receive, for example a new house to replace the previous house, a new machamba to replace the previous machamba, or compensation and other forms of assistance and livelihood restoration.
+- Signing of household agreements that state exactly what affected families or individuals will lose and receive, for example a new house to replace the previous house, a new machamba to replace the previous machamba, or compensation and other forms of assistance and livelihood restoration.

 - Implementation of livelihood restoration programs, to ensure affected households’ livelihoods are restored through appropriate livelihood restoration strategies.

 - Physical resettlement of affected families from Afungi to new village.

 - Independent monitoring of activities to evaluate the success of the resettlement process and activities.